ohanhi/atom-highlight-bad-chars/README.md

-# Highlight Bad Chars
+# Highlight Bad Chars Blacklist

-Atom package to highlight bad characters such as No-break space ( ) and the Greek question mark (;) in your source files.
+Atom package to highlight bad characters such as No-break space ( ) and en dash (`–`) in your source files.

 With this package you'll easily notice invisible and easy-to-confuse characters, which can be the cause for incredibly annoying syntax errors in source code.